 B. Budgetary Information

-- .
-Cost Sharing Requirements: Cost Sharing is not required by NSF. - .
+- Cost Sharing Requirements: Cost Sharing is not required under this solicitation. - .
 Indirect Cost (F&A) Limitations: Not Applicable - Other Budgetary Limitations: Other budgetary limitations apply.
 Please see the full text of this solicitation for further information.

 C. Due Dates